-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 $\boxtimes$ For the quarterly period ended December 31, 2022 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number 001-35770 CONTANGO ORE, INC. (Exact name of registrant as specified in its charter) 27-3431051 Delaware (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 3700 BUFFALO SPEEDWAY, SUITE 925 77098 Houston, Texas (Address of principal executive offices) (Zip code) (713) 877-1311 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.01 per share CTGO NYSE American Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆.
-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," or "emerging growth company" in Rule 12b-2 of the Exchange Act.: Emerging growth Large accelerated filer Accelerated filer Non-accelerated filer ⊠ company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-The total number of shares of common stock, par value \$0.01 per share, outstanding as of February 6, 2023 was 7,217,368.
+27-3431051 (I.R.S.
+Employer Identification No.)

+77098 (Zip code)

+(713) 877-1311 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.01 per share CTGO NYSE American • 15(d) of the Securities Exchange Act of 1934 during the preceding 12 such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted e of this chapter) during the preceding 12 months (or for such shown required to be submitted pursuant to Rule 405 of Regulation S-T (§ d to submit such files).
+Yes \boxtimes No $\square.$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth ompany.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," or "emerging growth company" in Rule 12b-2 of the Exchange Act.: arge acc elerated filer Accelerated filer Non-accelerated filer ⊠ Emerging growth Smaller reporting company ⊠ company □ If an emerging growth company, indicate by check mark if the reing standards provided pursuant to Section 13(a) of the Exchange 2 led transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchang ge Act).
+Yes □ No ⊠ The total number of shares of common stock, par value \$0.01 pe r share, outstanding as of May 11, 2023 w was 7,619,718.